MissionBit/mb-text-donation/README.md

 endpoint to the canonical host <https://donate.missionbit.com/hooks> for `checkout.session.completed` events and make note of the signing secret for use with the `WEBHOOK_SIGNING_SECRET` environment variable.

+For recurring donations, the app expects that there be a monthly plan with the id `mb-monthly-001` that is $0.01/mo.
+In our Mission Bit account, this plan should already be present in both test and live mode.

 ### Azure Configuration